notriapatel/bank-tech-test/README.md

 As an account holder
 So that I don't overdraw my account
 I want to be warned when I attempt to withdraw more than my balance

+As an account holder
+So that I can keep track of my activity
+I want my transactions to be stored with their respective dates
 ```